shapescience/shapescience.xyz/content/post/perspectives-on-pathfinding-algorithms-networks.md

 Those techniques can involve cutting with either edges or nodes, or hierachies of overlay graphs...
 See for instance [Customizable Route Planning](https://www.microsoft.com/en-us/research/publication/customizable-route-planning/), used by Microsoft, an approach that allows fast re-weighting.

-### Road networks lend themselves to preprocessing
+### Why road networks lend themselves well to preprocessing
 Road networks are more than just planar graphs.
 When we go somewhere far we know we should first get on the highway.
 Intuitively, we understand that their **hierarchical structure** should help pathfinding *a lot*.

 One concept introduced to formalize and justify this idea is a graph's *[highway dimension](https://www.microsoft.com/en-us/research/publication/highway-dimension-and-provably-efficient-shortest-path-algorithms/)*, much similar to the [*doubling dimension*](http://www.cs.cmu.edu/~anupamg/adfocs/Gupta-lec3.pdf).